-- eligibility for funding schemes (Seminar Competition, Research Training Grants and Mentoring Awards);
+- eligibility for funding schemes (seminar competition and research training grants)

-- discounted student membership (with first year free);
+- discounted student membership fee (with first year free)

 Members receive three 16-page newsletters per year – hardcopy to Royal Mail Europe area/pdf to rest of world – and are also invitied to submit news and articles for publication.